VincentLindsay/Security-Analysis-Portfolio/SOC homelab/README.md

 # Overview
-This homelab is a simulated enterprise SOC environment.
+This homelab is an on-premises simulated enterprise SOC environment.
 This lab also combines Active Directory, Splunk SIEM, Wazuh EDR, and Zeek.
 This lab will also feature osTicket as the ticketing system for the SOC.
 Additionally, this lab will also feature a kali linux machine to simulate attacker behavior such as kerberoasting.